appdefensealliance/ASA-WG/AI Profile/AI Tool Specification.md

 #### Description

-For persistent or stateful transports (e.g., SSE, WebSockets), the MCP server must implement session timeouts and validate message timestamps or nonces if provided by the client.
+For persistent or stateful transports (e.g., Streamable HTTP), the MCP server must implement session timeouts and validate message timestamps or nonces if provided by the client.
 The server must terminate sessions that exceed a defined period of inactivity.

 #### Rationale